How should Sellers prepare for closing?

 - Get instructions, place and time for your closing from the title company or broker.
-Usually you bring your driver’s license and bank account information for the wire transfer.
+Bring your ID and bank account information for the wire transfer to closing.
+For your ID, bring your valid state identification, driver’s license, or passport.
+A passport card cannot be accepted.
 If you have a remote close, make sure you are working out the logistics with the title company in advance.

 - Your contract might have a provision to have your home “professionally cleaned and holes patched”.
 Check your contract and amendments.
 At least, clean the house and remove all personal items.
 Mow the lawn, clean the pool, and leave the home as you a Buyer, would like to find it.

 - Check your contract and amendments to make sure all repairs have been completed.
 Usually, the Buyer will “walk-through” the property before closing to make sure repairs are done and the home is in the same shape it was in when they first viewed the property.

 - A few days before closing, schedule the termination of your utilities.
 Send us a list of whom you called and the termination dates for us to send to the Buyer agent.
 Stop the newspaper.
 Cancel or move your Internet, cable or and satellite subscriptions.
 Submit your change of address form to the post office.